Employee Stock Option Plans – What happens when an employee leaves?

 This also provides value to the employee, as it gives them an opportunity to achieve liquidity in their stocks when they leave.

 Many companies will try to buy-back stocks from employees when they leave as much as possible, as it improves the diluted ownership of other investors, and also rewards ex-employees for their hard work.
-However, under the standard Plan Rules, the company will not be obligated to buy the stocks back if it does not want to.
+However, the company typically will not be obligated to buy the stocks back if it does not want to.

-Finally, the Plan Rules should include ‘Power of Attorney’ provisions, to further protect the company.
+Finally, your agreement should include ‘Power of Attorney’ provisions, to further protect the company.

-These provisions will allow the company to step in and execute documents on behalf of an employee, where it is in accordance with the Plan Rules.
+These provisions will allow the company to step in and execute documents on behalf of an employee, where it is in accordance with the equity

 For example, it would allow the company to sign documents on behalf of an employee, in order to execute a buy-back under the Plan Rules.